 We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch – we are going back from whence we came.John F. Kennedy

-History of World Ocean’s Day
+History of World Oceans Day

-How to celebrate World Ocean’s Day
+How to celebrate World Oceans Day

-Start it off by a visit to your nearest ocean, and restore your own personal connection to the sea.
-Bring your family, and while you’re at it, bring information about the ocean and what people really need to know about it to make visiting it a joy for years to come.
+Start it off by a visit to the nearest ocean to restore a personal connection to the sea.
+Breathe deep and appreciate the beauty and serenity the ocean offers each day of the week.
+Invite family along, and while there, bring information about the ocean and what people really need to know about it to make visiting it a joy for years to come.

 Pick a day to go to the ocean to clean up and help restore it instead of simply sitting by it.
 Gather friends and family and pitch in and pick up trash that surrounds the local beaches and oceans in the area.
 It’ll not only look nicer, but the wildlife in the area will benefit from these actions as well.
 Avoid single-use plastics, and instead pack a picnic lunch with reusable containers to enjoy after the hard work is complete.
 One may also consider organizing a fundraiser to aid preservation and restoration efforts at the local beach.
 With all the plastic waste coming off our beaches thanks to careless beach-goers, our ocean is awash with litter.

 Use this as a time to increase one’s knowledge and explore the topic further.
 There are a variety of books and resources out there to help a person achieve this goal.
 Another idea is to gather a group of people and watch an ocean film on the topic to bring awareness to the concept of helping out the oceans.

 There are plenty of activities and events that occur on World Oceans Day.
 Celebrate by choosing one or two to participate in and enjoy.
 Engage in the day’s events by piggybacking off of other ideas that people in the area have come up with instead of having to think of activities alone.